bluebrown/vim-alpine/README.md

 ## vimrc

-The vimrc loads files from the modules folder to keep things more organized add new functionality and settings there
+The vimrc loads files from the modules folder, to keep things more organized.
+Add new functionality and settings there.

-## Vim:
+## Vim

-*use `:help <script name>` to learn more*
+*Use `:help <script name>` to learn more.*

-### Vim Extended:
+### Vim Extended

 #### Actions - 'verbs'